Embedding mapping class groups into finite products of trees: Introduction

+When one considers relatively hyperbolic spaces (asymptotically tree-graded spaces in the sense of \cite{DS05}) the natural analogue of a tree is a tree-graded space.
+We recall that a geodesic metric space $X$ is tree-graded with respect to a collection of pieces $\setcon{X_i}{i\in I}$ if and only if each $X_i$ is closed and geodesic, $\abs{X_i\cap X_j}\leq 1$ whenever $i\neq j$ and any simple geodesic triangle is contained in a piece.

+In this paper we define a \emph{relative bottleneck property} (cf. Definition \ref{RBP}) and prove an analogue of Manning's result.

-\begin{bthm} \h A geodesic metric space $X$ has the relative bottleneck property with respect to a collection of sets $\setcon{X_i}{i\in I}$ if and only if it is quasi-isometric to some tree-graded space $\cT{X}$ with pieces $\mcT_i$ uniformly quasi-isometric to $X_i$. \end{bthm} From this we deduce several consequences for mapping class groups of closed surfaces and relatively hyperbolic groups.
+\begin{bthm} \h A geodesic metric space $X$ has the relative bottleneck property with respect to a collection of sets $\setcon{X_i}{i\in I}$ if and only if it is quasi-isometric to a space $\cT{X}$ which is tree-graded with pieces $\setcon{\mcT_j}{j\in J}$ where each $\mcT_j$ is either a point or is $(K,C)$ quasi-isometric to some $X_i$, where $K$ and $C$ are independent of $i$ or $j$. \end{bthm}

+Our key examples of spaces satisfying the relative bottleneck property (in a non--trivial way) are the quasi-trees of spaces defined by Bestvina-Bromberg-Fujiwara \cite{BBF10}.
+In this paper it is shown that mapping class groups quasi-isometrically embed into a finite product of quasi-trees of spaces, so, in particular they have finite asymptotic dimension.
+These spaces, denoted in this paper by $\cC{\bY}$, are constructed from a collection of spaces $\setcon{\cC{Y}}{Y\in\bY}$ - curve complexes in the mapping class group case, hence the choice of notation.
+The techniques in that paper have since been used to study embeddings of relatively hyperbolic groups into products of trees \cite{MS12}, where the collection of spaces consists of cosets of peripheral subgroups, which are not hyperbolic in general so lie outside the analysis conducted in \cite{BBF10}.

+From Theorem \ref{qTG} we deduce that such a quasi-tree of spaces is quasi-isometric to a tree-graded space $\cT{\bY}$, with pieces which are either points or uniformly quasi-isometric to some $\cC{Y}$.
+From this we deduce several consequences for mapping class groups of compact surfaces and relatively hyperbolic groups.